A2-Collaboration/ant/README.md

 There is also no builtin option to run over multiple input files in one go.
 This should be handled by external tools like GNU `parallel`, or `AntSubmit` on a cluster (see also `--no_qsub` option), or your shell.
-See below for an `AntSubmit` quick start guide.

 ## Quick start guides

-Check the Wiki to learn about the basic usage of [Ant](https://github.com/A2-Collaboration/ant/wiki/Running-Ant) itself or how to run Ant tools on [blaster](https://github.com/A2-Collaboration/ant/wiki/Blaster) using the provided job submission scripts.
+Check the Wiki to learn about the basic usage of [Ant](https://github.com/A2-Collaboration/ant/wiki/Running-Ant) itself or how to run Ant tools on [blaster](https://github.com/A2-Collaboration/ant/wiki/Blaster) using the provided job submission scripts like the aforementioned `AntSubmit`.
 Have a look at the [Getting Started Guide for Physics classes](https://github.com/A2-Collaboration/ant/wiki/Get-your-Physics-started-with-Ant) if you have no idea about Ant and how to start writing your own analysis.

 ### Ant MC tools
 Ant comes with a few tools to generate MC data.
-It can generate photoproduction and decays with `Ant-pluto`, a frontend utilizing Pluto for A2 physics (includes the Tagger), shoot particles randomly in all directions using `Ant-mcgun`, or simulate a complete cocktail of various photoproduction and decay channels according to their cross sections with `Ant-cocktail`.
+It can generate photoproduction processes and decays with `Ant-pluto`, a frontend utilizing the Pluto event generator for A2 physics (includes the Tagger), shoot particles randomly in all directions using `Ant-mcgun`, or simulate a complete cocktail of various photoproduction and decay channels according to their cross sections with `Ant-cocktail`.